jcoletaylor/tasker/README.md

   # this is for convenience to read, it could be any class that has a handle method with this signature
   class Handler
+    # the handle method is only expected to catch around recoverable errors
+    # it is responsible for setting results back on the step
+    # anything that raises StandardError or subclass will be caught
+    # by the wrapper logic in TaskHandler
     def handle(_task, _sequence, step)
+      # task and sequence are passed in
+      # in case the task context or the sequence's prior steps
+      # may contain data that is necessary for the handling of this step
       step.results = { dummy: true }
     end
   end